kongus99/player/README.md

-# player for Youtube music
+# Player for Youtube music